hlynurd/open-mtg/README.md

 ## Contributing

-I have a keen in branching out this project, please send me and email so we can coordinate our collaboration efforts!
+I have a keen in branching out this project, please send me an email so we can coordinate our collaboration efforts!

 ## Usage